Top Microfinance Institutions in Kenya

 1. Kenya Women Finance Trust (KWFT)

-KWFT started as a financial institution committed exclusively to address the financial and non-financial needs of women in Kenya.
-It has grown to be the most popular in Kenya.
-The institution was licensed to operate as a deposit taking microfinance by the Central Bank of Kenya in 2010.
+The institution was licensed to operate as a deposit taking microfinance by the Central Bank of Kenya (CBK) in 2010.
 In the year 2014, it changed the name to Kenya Women Microfinance Bank Limited.

 With over 800,000 customers and 245 branches throughout the country, KWFT offers savings and loan services to all women and girls.
-All these are managed by a dedicated workforce of over 2800 staff members.
+All these are managed by a dedicated workforce of over 2,800 staff members.

 KWFT is a fully fledged Microfinance Bank offering banking services that include both savings and credit products that cater for the needs of Micro, Small and Medium sized entrepreneurs.
 KWFT’s products and services are open to Organized Groups, Individuals, and Corporates.

-As at December 2017, KWFT had a loan book Kshs.
+As of December 2017, KWFT had a loan book Kshs.
 19.4 billion, assets valued at Kshs.
 28.9 billion and deposits of Kshs.
 16.4 billion.

-The Institution has also ensured it’s in line with modern trends in the banking industry; this includes Mobile Banking, ATMS, Agency Banking, Payment Systems (EFT & RTGS) and Money Transfer Services (Mpesa, Airtel Money, Western Union, MoneyGram and PesaLink).
+The Institution has also ensured it’s in line with modern trends in the banking industry; this includes Mobile Banking, ATMS, Agency Banking, Payment Systems (EFT & RTGS) and Money Transfer Services (MPesa, Airtel Money, Western Union, MoneyGram and PesaLink).

 2. Faulu Microfinance